CodingItWrong/firehose-api/README.md

 # Firehose

 An open-source web app for link saving and sharing.
 Allows you to own and share your own content.
+See an example at [links.codingitwrong.com](https://links.codingitwrong.com)!

 An [iOS share extension app](https://github.com/CodingItWrong/Hydrant) is also available.